f5devcentral/f5-velos-training/docs/velos_security.rst

         }
     }

-To configure the deny-root-ssh option enter the following PATCH API call.
+To configure the deny-root-ssh option, enter the following PATCH API call.

 .. code-block:: bash